Aaron-Junker/aaron-junker.github.io/_posts/2021-08-28-Weekly Windows 1.md

 If you want to know more about this release (like bugfixes, etc.) you can read the [official blog article](https://blogs.windows.com/windows-insider/2021/08/27/announcing-windows-11-insider-preview-build-22000-168/).

-## PowerToys settings are getting a new fresh desing.
+## PowerToys settings are getting a new fresh design

-The Microsoft PowerToys Settings are getting a new desing.
-The UX desinger Niels9001 created a deing in the style of the Windows 11 settings:
+The Microsoft PowerToys Settings are getting a new design.
+The UX designer Niels9001 created a design in the style of the Windows 11 settings:

 ![image](https://user-images.githubusercontent.com/58633848/131213666-eeb1071b-06fc-43e1-ba8a-d9d29a450108.png)